MiaLWGH/WiSTraining/README.md

    (8) Go back to the documentation and try again, you shall be able to connect to your instance via EC2 Instance Connect.

-6. Terminate your Linux instance.
+6. Terminate your Linux instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html.

 #### Windows:
 1. Launch a Windows instance from console.
 Please follow the steps in "Step 1: Launch an instance":